-Abuse of sick leave will result in disciplinary action, up to and including termination of employment.
+Abuse of sick leave or false sick leave claims may subject the employee to disciplinary action, up to and including termination of employment.

 Personal Days

 Unaffiliated Executive Employees

 The list of full-time unaffiliated positions set forth below may request to exchange three (3) days of sick leave for three (3) days of personal time each fiscal year.
 Such requests shall be made in writing to the Director of Human Resources or his/her designee.